-When you scrape your knee, your get bacitracin and a band-aid – and that makes sense because it promotes healing and provides protection.
+When you scrape your knee, you get bacitracin and a band-aid – and that makes sense because it promotes healing and provides protection.

-But when you break your heart, or hurt your feelings… how does cake, cookies, or any food really, promote healing and provide protection?
+But when your heart gets broken, or your feelings get hurt… how does cake, cookies, or any food really, promote healing and provide protection?
 It doesn’t.

 So, today I want to share with you how to make your own emotional first aid kit that is calorie (and thus guilt) free.

 Why would you want an emotional first aid kit?

 Because, let’s be honest, emotional eating (this includes stress eating, comfort eating, etc) is really about self-soothing – trying to make yourself feel better.
 You need this sort of soothing because your needs have gone unmet.